lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Parser Interfaces

-The immensely popular Open Source project [libxml2](http://xmlsoft.org) is a C Framework bundled with iOS and Mac OS X for parsing XML, with no external depenedencies.
+The immensely popular Open Source project [libxml2](http://xmlsoft.org) is a C Framework bundled with iOS and Mac OS X for parsing XML, with no external dependencies.
 For our interests it has implementations for a number of [XML Reading interfaces](http://en.wikipedia.org/wiki/Java_API_for_XML_Processing).
 These are the [DOM](http://en.wikipedia.org/wiki/Document_Object_Model), [SAX](http://en.wikipedia.org/wiki/Simple_API_for_XML) and [Reader](http://xmlsoft.org/xmlreader.html) interfaces.

 [NSXMLParser](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/nsxmlparser_class/reference/reference.html) has been part of Cocoa for many years now and would also be suitable, however it only implements an event-based ```SAX```-style interface.
 While it is certainly possible to make a ```XMLParserType``` implementation using NSXMLParser, I won't consider it for now.

-If I were to build these interfaces in an Application I'd want to be cautious to not prematurely optimize the XML Document Reading process.
+If I were to build these interfaces in an Application I'd want to be cautious to not prematurely optimise the XML Document Reading process.
 Even if there are any substantial gains to XML Parsing performance when building implementations of the ```XMLParsableType```, the gains may not be that significant to the Application as a whole.
 If the implementations were to be made from scratch it would be worth writing one simple implementation and the swapping it with a more performant implementation if-and-when it is seen to be impacting the performance of the Application at large.
-However, this is a fun excercise to play with Swift and Xcode 6 as well as getting to grips with the ```libxml2``` library.
+However, this is a fun exercise to play with Swift and Xcode 6 as well as getting to grips with the ```libxml2``` library.

 ### DOM

-A [DOM (Document Obect Model) or Tree Interface](http://en.wikipedia.org/wiki/Document_Object_Model) to XML represents all of the Elements within an XML Document as a tree of connected nodes.
-This often means that the whole of an XML Document is read into memory and is navigible by following relationships in a data strucure.
-By exposing the XML Document as a fully realized data structure, a DOM Interface very convenient to navigate.
+A [DOM (Document Object Model) or Tree Interface](http://en.wikipedia.org/wiki/Document_Object_Model) to XML represents all of the Elements within an XML Document as a tree of connected nodes.
+This often means that the whole of an XML Document is read into memory and is navigable by following relationships in a data structure.
+By exposing the XML Document as a fully realised data structure, a DOM Interface very convenient to navigate.

 By loading all parts of the XML Document into memory the memory usage is proportional to the size of the XML Document.
 This will be a low cost for small documents, but for larger documents this can result in a substantial amount of memory to allocate[^dom-performance].

 The performance of a DOM parser relative to others is largely dependent on the number of times that the same DOM is traversed and the amount of ignored data in the DOM.
-If the DOM is repeatedly traversed, then the up-front cost of building the tree will amortize later navigation of the data structure.
+If the DOM is repeatedly traversed, then the up-front cost of building the tree will amortise later navigation of the data structure.
 However, if there are only a few Elements and Text Nodes that need to be extracted from a Large Document, the resources used to read the unread parts of the tree are wasted.

 ### SAX